Arrow-right Camera

 Tucson, Arizona, Assistant Police Chief Kevin Hall will begin his work as the city’s new chief sometime prior to Sept.
 1, according to a city press release.
 Hall is a 32-year employee of the Tucson Police Department, according to his biography on the department’s website.
 He serves as the commander for the Field Services Division but has experience in multiple units of policing.
 Those include home invasion, homicide, SWAT, gangs, internal affairs and child abuse.

-Hall was among four finalists for the city’s new chief, all of which participated in a community forum in late June.
+Hall was among four finalists for the city’s new chief, all of whom participated in a community forum in late June.
 Brown said in an interview Thursday that he was her top pick when she met with the candidates after the forum, and a decision was made in the following days to write him an offer letter.
-He will be making $247,804 a year, city spokesperson Erin Hut said.
+He will be making $247,804 a year, city spokesperson Erin Hut said, the same as former Chief Craig Meidl.

 During the forum, Hall advocated thoroughly for evidence-based policing practices, community involvement and better behavioral health solutions that don’t cycle people in and out of jail with no housing or mental support.